ericz99/auth-bot/README.md

 - If user key expired after 30 days, they have to renew or they will be booted off the server after 3 days
 - You "OWNER" are able to delete anyone keys and boot them off the server
 - If user wants to renew just dm bot => +renew emailhere
-- User can choose any email, its just gonna send them a new key
+- User can choose any email, its just gonna send them a new key after making a purchase
 - OWNER can generate there own license key if they don't have.

 ## Errors/Bugs